The Study of the Past in Mozambique

 Vegetation is divided into two primary ecological zones, shaped by climate, soil, topography, and anthropogenic factors such as fire and deforestation: (i) the Zambezian Domain, featuring the dry forests and grasslands of the Zambezi basin, characterized by Miombo woodland, Mopane savanna woodland, and Acacia tree savanna; and (ii) the Indian Ocean Coastal Belt, a subtropical region stretching south toward South Africa.
 High population density along the coast is driving significant ecological transformation, converting native mangroves and dry forests into a mosaic of woodland and savanna.
 The Zambezian Domain now occupies approximately 75% of the region, having gradually replaced what was once the Indian Ocean Coastal Belt due to human pressure.

-Mozambique Vegetation based on Wild and Fernandes 1967, and Werner 1979 (in Morais 1988:20)
+MAP: Mozambique Vegetation based on Wild and Fernandes 1967, and Werner 1979 (in Morais 1988:20)

 2.2.
-The Human Imprint
+The Human-Environmental footprint

 Research methods involve analysing natural archives—such as tree rings, speleothems, pollen, lake/marine sediments, and ice cores—utilizing rigorous radiometric, chronostratigraphic, and numerical dating tools.
 While these methods are robust, substantial uncertainties remain regarding the precise causes and consequences of these changes in deep geological time.

-Relative climatic stability declined between 2.7 and 2.5 Ma, coinciding with the intensification of Northern Hemisphere glaciation and the Pliocene–Pleistocene transition.
+Relative climatic stability declined between 2.7 and 2.5 Myr, coinciding with the intensification of Northern Hemisphere glaciation and the Pliocene–Pleistocene transition.
 This shift initiated an era of progressive aridification and high-amplitude oscillations across Southern Africa, driven by rigorous glacial-interglacial cycles.
-As glaciations intensified from approximately 2.6 Ma, forests contracted into grass-dominated savannas, triggering a critical shift in faunal communities and food resources, while sea levels dropped as much as 125 meters below present markers at the Limpopo River shelf.
+As glaciations intensified from approximately 2.6 Myr, forests contracted into grass-dominated savannas, triggering a critical shift in faunal communities and food resources, while sea levels dropped as much as 125 meters below present markers at the Limpopo River shelf.

 2.3.
 Winds of Change

 Over the past two millennia, southern Africa has experienced significant, spatially heterogeneous climate variability, driven by alternating wet and dry conditions.
 High-resolution proxy data, such as cave speleothems and shell middens, indicate that a "Medieval Warm Period" (c.
-900–1300 CE, 'Current Era') brought warmer, wetter conditions—with peak temperatures potentially 3°C higher than present—followed by the "Little Ice Age" (c.
+900–1300 CE, ‘Current Era’) brought warmer, wetter conditions—with peak temperatures potentially 3°C higher than present—followed by the "Little Ice Age" (c.
 1300–1800 CE).
-The latter period featured maximum cooling around 1500–1700 CE, including a notable ~1°C drop in mean annual temperature which, together with increased farming and forest cleaning from around 1000 CE triggered the decline in woody cover24.
+The latter period featured maximum cooling around 1500–1700 CE, including a notable ~1°C drop in mean annual temperature which, together with increased farming and forest cleaning from around 1000 CE triggered the decline in woody cover27.

 Reconstructions of climate variability in Eastern and Southern Africa are consistent: derived from multi-proxy datasets including lake sediments, speleothems, tree rings, and ice cores (Kilimanjaro and Mount Kenya)—reveal a highly dynamic environmental history.
-High-resolution sediment cores from Lake Nhaucati near the Chibuene site in southern Mozambique have provided high-resolution data covering the last 1 600 years indicating a significant vegetation shift from a savanna-forest mosaic towards more open woodland.25
+High-resolution sediment cores from Lake Nhaucati near the Chibuene site in southern Mozambique have provided high-resolution data covering the last 1 600 years indicating a significant vegetation shift from a savanna-forest mosaic towards more open woodland.28

-The arrival of farming communities in Mozambique around 2 000 years ago was facilitated by a warm, wet climate (c.
+The arrival of farming communities in Mozambique around 2 000 ya was facilitated by a warm, wet climate (c.
 40–400 CE) that favoured settlement within a mosaic of coastal forests, riverine woodlands and savannas and sea-levels like present-day; these conditions become increasingly variable after 800 CE.
 Subsequently, a shift to cooler and drier conditions—peaking between 1360 and 1560 CE—drove widespread ecosystem changes that significantly impacted major political centres like Mapungubwe (c.
 1075-1300 CE), and Great Zimbabwe (c.
 1250-1450 CE).
 Their demise was likely driven by a drought-induced resource depletion, further compounded by socio-political stressors, including shifting trade routes and intensified geopolitical competition.
 Such pressures would have also impacted the Manyikeni Zimbabwe settlement near the Vilankulos coast, which was occupied between c.1200 and 1700 CE.

 A dramatic reduction in coastal forest cover occurred between 1400–1600 CE, which aligns with severe drought conditions associated with the 'Little Ice Age'.
-This suggests that climate shifts, rather than solely anthropogenic factors, were the primary driving force of ecological change during this period.
+This suggests that climate shifts, rather than simply anthropogenic factors, were the primary driving force of ecological change during this period.
 Beyond archaeological, linguistic and genetic archives, multidisciplinary evidence—including rock art, oral traditions, and Portuguese records from 1505 CE—details human-environmental interactions, providing information on how climate extremes (such as droughts, floods and disease outbreaks) triggered famine, population displacement, and migration.

 1 Nash, D.J. and M.J.
 Hannaford “Historical climatology in Africa: a state of the art”, Pages Magazine 28 (2), (2020): 42-43.